Highwood Hospital - Brentwood, Essex

 The later addition of "Little Highwood" was similarly unassuming, though far less pleasing - a series of single-storey constructions that more closely resembled the kind of cheap, temporary housing slung up across the country in the immediate postwar years.

 Established by the Metropolitan Asylums Board, Highwood's initial purpose was to treat diseases of the eye among London's poorest children, though it would later expand to include those with T.B. too (as well as serving briefly as a "colony for sane epileptics" between 1918 and 1919).

-It was intended to treat up to 350 children, with two school rooms and other basic amenities located at the centre of the 28-acre complex.
+It was intended to treat up to three hundred and fifty children, with two school rooms and other basic amenities located at the centre of the twenty-eight-acre complex.
 By the end of the 50s, however, there were fewer than forty patients - and so, after the remaining children had been relocated to Braintree, the hospital shifted its provision towards longer-term geriatric care.

 "Little Highwood" was added to the west of the site in 1940, and functioned initially as an Emergency Medical Scheme (EMS) hospital.
 After coming under the control of the NHS, and as the needs of the community changed, it eventually became a discrete unit dedicated to children with severe learning difficulties, continuing in this capacity until its closure in 2004.

 As with most such places, the buildings had been stripped bare; but careful examination still unearthed a few items of interest – decorative paper, ward reports, even a handful of Christmas cards.

 It was only towards the end of my visit that I discovered anything more personal - a folder of ward reports hidden beneath some curtains.
 Detailing everything from falls to medication schedules, they afforded a rare insight into the patients’ daily routines - a glimpse of life at its most mundane and powerless.